happy-little-one/pure-editor/readme.md

 PureEditor is pure text editor, 'pure' means the editor only includes pure text and internal components. so it is used for chat box, comment box or something like that.

-- light-weight, only 200 lines code, without any dependences .
+- light-weight, only 200 lines code, without any dependences.

 - fully featured, support @, user fuzzy finding, emoji, picture, file, link...